opentracing-contrib/python-redis/README.rst

 Getting started
 ===============

-Tracing a Redis client requires setting up an OpenTracing-compatible tracer, and calling ``init_tracing()`` to set up the tracing wrappers.
+Tracing a Redis client requires calling ``init_tracing()`` and optionally specify an OpenTracing-compatible tracer.
 See the examples directory for several different approaches.

 .. code-block:: python

     import redis
     import redis_opentracing

+    # If not provided, opentracing.tracer will be used.
     redis_opentracing.init_tracing(tracer)

     client = redis.StrictRedis()